Starting over: Women emerging from prison face formidable challenges to resuming their lives

 There is also the issue of sexism.

 Jarvis is one of the lucky ones.
-In October, she was released into ''transitional control'' at Alvis House, and she's already found an apartment to live in after her time there is up.
-Columbus is far from her hometown of Parkersburg, West Virginia — a long way from the friends she did drugs with and the family members who overdosed or went to jail themselves while struggling with substance use disorder.
+In October, she was released into ''transitional control'' at Alvis, and she's already found an apartment to live in after her time there is up.
+Columbus is far from her hometown of Parkersburg, West Virginia — a long way from the friends she did drugs with and the family members who overdosed or went to jail themselves while struggling with substance misuse.

 In 2015, Jarvis pleaded guilty to aggravated robbery and involuntary manslaughter after a friend was fatally shot by a man whom he tried to force to withdraw cash from an ATM.
 The man's son owed Jarvis and her friend money — funds they needed to fuel their mutual drug addiction.
 In Ohio, someone can be charged with murder if their accomplice dies while committing or fleeing from a crime.
 Jarvis' guilty plea reduced her charges.

-Note: This story was first published on April 10, 2024.
-It was updated on April 11, 2024, to correct the name of the nonprofit organization.
-The name is Alvis, not Alvis House.